- The Domain Name System is a naming system for computers, services, or any resource connected to the Internet.

 Now wait for about 30 seconds and press the Power button again to start your modem or router.
 Wait while the device boots completely and check if the problem is still there.

-- Now delete all files from this directory.
-Before you delete the files, we advise you to back them up, just in case.
+- Delete all files from this directory but before that, we advise you to back them up, just in case.

 Problems with DNS will prevent you from accessing the Internet, but if you’re having this problem, be sure to try some of our solutions.